 ADVERTISEMENT

-Indian equities advanced on Monday, with the Sensex climbing over 300 points and the Nifty crossing 24,450, led by strong gains in banking and financial stocks amid positive market sentiment.
+The Indian equities advanced on Monday, with the Sensex climbing over 300 points and the Nifty crossing 24,450, led by strong gains in banking and financial stocks amid positive market sentiment.

-BEML Ltd. shares are trading with gains of over 1%, ahead of their results announcement for the June quarter.
+BEML Ltd shares are trading with gains of over 1%, ahead of their results announcement for the June quarter.

-Extending gaining streak for the fourth consecutive session, shares of NSDL, the country’s oldest and largest depository, rose nearly 10% to ₹1,425 on Monday.
+Extending the gaining streak for the fourth consecutive session, shares of NSDL, the country’s oldest and largest depository, rose nearly 10% to ₹1,425 on Monday.
 At the current level, NSDL shares trade 78% higher than their initial public offering (IPO) price of ₹800 apiece, making investors richer by ₹10,770 crore in three sessions.

 NSDL raised ₹4,011.60 crore by public listing of its shares, with its IPO subscribing 41.02 times, receiving bids for over 144 crore shares worth ₹1.15 lakh crore against 3.51 crore shares offered.